winngwephyo9/TestingNote/README.md

 /**
  * @function createCategoryNode
- * @description Creates a single top-level list item (a category) in the model tree UI.
+ * @description Creates a single top-level list item (a category) in the model tree UI,
+ * now with a category-wide visibility toggle.
  * @param {string} categoryName - The name of the category to display.
  * @param {THREE.Object3D[]} objectsInCategory - An array of objects belonging to this category.
  */